clearmatics/charts-ose-helm3/CONTRIBUTING.md

    Pull Request would represent.
 The versioning scheme we use is [SemVer][semver].
 5. You may `merge` the Pull Request in once you have the sign-off of one other developer, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Release Process

-6. After new release was tested delivered to master you should build release to the repo.
+1. After new release was tested and delivered to master you should build release to the repo.
    ```bash
    git pull
    git checkout -b master